niquewoodhouse/jekyll-blog/about.md

 		      </div>
 		      <div class="unit half">
 		        <p class="w80">
-		        	Starting today I design &amp; develop my own products from my London studio, alongside helping others with theirs.
+		        	Today I design &amp; develop my own products from my London studio, alongside helping others with theirs.
 I am hoping to spend 1 month p/a volunteering my skills to a charity, if you have a cause to suggest <a href="mailto:nique.shjm.woodhouse@gmail.com">please let me know</a>.
 		        </p>
 		        <p class="w80">
 		        	If you have an interesting project, an RFP, or just need some help, reach out.
 I'm available.